gofynd/CoVacBot/README.md

 # CoVac Bot

-CoVac Bot is a Nodejs mini project that notifies slack users for an organization on the availability of the covid vaccine in the district
+CoVac Bot is a Nodejs [lambda](https://aws.amazon.com/lambda/) function that notifies slack users for an organization on the availability of the covid vaccine in the district

 ## Getting Started